How Your Human Design Type Shapes Your Midlife Deconditioning Process

-In this piece, we’ll explore what it’s like to realise you’ve been overriding yourself.
+In this piece, we’ll explore how your Human Design Type shapes your deconditioning process.
 We’ll look at the everyday moments where it happens, how it feels in your body, and what changes when you begin to notice it instead of pushing past it.

 What You’ll Find Here